 |Two Letters of Recommendation from teachers, professors, community members, employers or others who can comment on your potential to succeed at the university level. |

---You must also upload a copy of each recommendation when completing the "University of Wisconsin Oshkosh International Students Form".--
+--You must also upload a copy of each recommendation when completing the "Office of International Education Intake Form".--

 Official transcripts or marks sheets plus diplomas and certificates that confirm the degree granted, in the original language.

---You must also upload a copy of your transcripts or marks sheets plus any diplomas and/or certificates you may have when completing the "University of Wisconsin Oshkosh International Students Form".
+--You must also upload a copy of your transcripts or marks sheets plus any diplomas and/or certificates you may have when completing the "Office of International Education Intake Form".
 Create ONE pdf to include ALL of the documents that you have.--

 - All documents not in English must be accompanied by an official English translation.